nev7n/wait_for_response/README.md

 # Wait For Response docker action

-This action makes a HEAD requests to a given URL until the required response code is retrieved or the timeout is met.
+This action makes HEAD requests to a given URL until the required response code is retrieved or the timeout is met.
 Initially created to allow test containers to startup before executing tests against them.

 ## Inputs